1.1 This Society shall be known as the “Singapore Fintech Association”, hereinafter referred to as the “Association”.

 MANAGEMENT AND COMMITTEE

-8.1 The administration of the Association shall be entrusted to a Committee consisting of the following to be elected at each Annual General Meeting:
+8.1 The administration of the Association shall be entrusted to a Committee consisting of the following:

 A Vice President

-- 8.2 Only one representative of any member company may be elected to the Committee.
-At least half of the Committee members must be representatives of ordinary members.
-No more than two Committee members may be from a bank or insurance company or finance company or trust company registered with the Monetary Authority of Singapore.
+8.2 Only one representative of any member company may be elected to the Committee.
+At least half of the Committee members must be representatives of Ordinary Members.
+No more than two (2) Committee members may be from a bank or insurance company or finance company or trust company regulated by the Monetary Authority of Singapore.

-- 8.4 Election will be either by show of hands or, subject to the agreement of the majority of the voting members present, by a secret ballot.
-Voting during the AGM for both items put up for voting as well election of new Committee Members can be conducted electronically.
-In the event of a tie, a re-vote shall be taken and if it still results in a tie, a lot shall be drawn to determine who shall be the successful candidate unless the contesting candidate(s) withdrew in favour of one of themselves.
+8.4 Election will be by secret ballot, electronic voting or show of hands, at the option of the Committee members.
+In the event of a tie, a lot shall be drawn to determine who shall be the successful candidate unless the contesting candidate(s) withdraws in favour of one of themselves.

-- 8.6 Any member of the Committee absenting himself or herself from three (3) meetings consecutively without satisfactory explanations shall be deemed to have withdrawn from the Committee and a successor may be co-opted by the Committee to serve until the next Annual General Meeting.
+8.6 Any member of the Committee absenting himself or herself from three (3) meetings consecutively without satisfactory explanations shall be deemed to have withdrawn from the Committee and a successor may be co-opted by the Committee (pursuant to the procedure set out in clause 8.7) to serve for the remainder of the term of office of the Committee member that is being replaced.
 Any changes in the Committee shall be notified to the Registrar of Societies within two (2) weeks of the change.

-- 8.7 The duty of the Committee is to organise and supervise the daily activities of the Association.
+8.9 The duty of the Committee is to organise and supervise the daily activities of the Association, which shall include (but not limited to) the promulgating, making, repealing and amending by-laws and codes of conduct as are necessary for implementing the objectives and managing the activities of the Association.
 The Committee may not act contrary to the expressed wishes of the General Meeting without prior reference to it and shall always remain subordinate to the General Meetings.
-8.8 The Committee has power to authorise the expenditure of a sum not exceeding an amount set at the Annual General Meeting from the Association’s funds for the Association’s purposes.

-- 9.3 The Secretary shall keep all records, except financial, of the Association and shall be responsible for their correctness.
+9.3 The Secretary shall keep all records, except financial records, of the Association and shall be responsible for their correctness.
 He or she will keep minutes of all General and Committee meetings.
 He or she shall maintain an up-to-date register of members at all times.

-- 9.4 The Treasurer shall keep all funds and collect and disburse all moneys on behalf of the Association and shall keep an account of all monetary transactions and shall be responsible for their correctness.
+9.4 The Treasurer shall keep all funds and collect and disburse all moneys on behalf of the Association and shall keep an account of all monetary transactions and shall be responsible for the correctness of all financial records.

 AUDIT AND FINANCIAL YEAR